 2. Part-Time Or Full-Time?

 My original intention was to spend six months a year in Valencia and six months in another country, probably in North America.
 That is still my long-term plan.
+This decision determined the level and cost of decoration and personalization of my property.
 Ask yourself:

 3. Health Care

-Spain is ranked in the top eight best health care systems in the world.
-Valencia opened the largest hospital in Europe five years ago.
-A Spanish private health insurance policy for a person aged 65 or older is 125 euros per month.
-I also pay US$228 per month for Medicare (without the Part D drug coverage) and Supplemental Health Insurance.
+Spain is ranked in the top ten best health care systems in the world.
+Valencia boasts one of Europe’s largest hospitals.
+A Spanish private health insurance policy for a person aged 65 or older is around 125 euros per month.
+I also pay for Medicare (without the Part D drug coverage) and Supplemental Health Insurance since I live part of the year in the States.
 Ask yourself:

 1. Fast Residency Options

 Some countries offer expedited residency with a reasonable property purchase, a modest business investment, or a monetary deposit in a local bank.
-Spain offers a Golden Visa with a purchase of 500,000 euros or more.
-This minimum requirement limits the number of applicants to a small universe of wealthy investors.
+Spain only offers a Golden Visa with an investment of 500,000 euros or more in Spanish real estate.
+This steep minimum requirement limits the number of applicants to a small universe of wealthy investors.

 2. Discount Programs

-Other countries offer generous discount programs such as the pensionadoprogram of Panama for retirees over the age of 18.
-Spain offers no such program although there are discounts for public transportation using the Dorado card (5 euros per year) that reduces costs for those age 60 and over by 25% to 40%.
+Other countries offer generous discount programs to attract foreign retirees, such as Panama’s pensionado program, which entitles applicants to discounts on medical expenses, utilities, loans, and more.
+Spain offers no such program, although there are discounts for public transportation using the Dorado card, which is available for those age 60 and over.

 3. Tax Implications

-Many countries have a significantly lower tax rate for foreign investors.
-Portugal, under the Non-Habitual Resident program, grants significant reductions during the first 10 years after an individual declares Portugal to be his or her tax residency.
+Many countries have a lower tax rate for foreign investors.
+Portugal, under the Non-Habitual Resident Program, grants significant tax reductions after an individual declares Portugal to be his or her tax residency.
 Spain offers no such abatement program.

 4. Property Taxes In Spain

-For my renovated two-bedroom apartment in a 100-year-old building I was required to pay 10% of the purchase price as property tax within 30 days of closing.
+For my renovated two-bedroom apartment in a 100-year-old building, I was required to pay 10% of the purchase price as property tax within 30 days of closing.
 The good news?
 My annual Spanish property tax is still approximately 15% to 20% of the tax for a typical two-bedroom apartment in Daytona Beach, Florida.
-Unfortunately it will be seven to eight years before I have recaptured the upfront cost of the 10% tax.
+The bad news is that it will be seven to eight years before I have recaptured the upfront cost of the 10% tax.

 In Spain, rental income is taxed at 24% for Americans, while EU residents pay a reduced tax of 19%.
 Professional managers charge 20% to 30% of rental income to manage a property.
-These management costs can be reduced with property rentals longer than 30 days, but long-term rentals are not as lucrative as short-term rentals.
-With longer-term rentals the management fee can drop from 30% to 20%.
+These management costs can be reduced with rentals longer than 30 days, but long-term rentals are not as lucrative as short-term rentals.

 - Identify your primary objective.
 Do you want to make money or make a life?